open-sauced/maintainer-intro-course/getting-practical.md

 ### Creating Your Readme

-Your Project already has a README file, but it's a good idea to update it with information about your project.
+Your project already has a README file, but it's a good idea to update it with information about your project.
 Here's a template you can use:

 ```markdown
 # Project Name